 This quarterly report includes certain forward-looking statements within the meaning of the federal securities laws regarding, among other things, our management's intentions, plans, beliefs, expectations, or predictions of future events, which are considered forward-looking statements.
 You should not place undue reliance on those statements because they are subject to numerous uncertainties and factors relating to our operations and business environment, all of which are difficult to predict and many of which are beyond our control.
 Forward-looking statements include information concerning our possible or assumed future results of operations, including descriptions of our business strategy.
 These statements often include words such as "anticipates," "believes," "could," "seeks," "estimates," "expects," "intends," "may," "plans," "potential," "predicts," "projects," "should," "will," "would" or similar expressions and the negatives of those terms.
 These statements are based upon assumptions that we have made in light of our experience in the industry, as well as our perceptions of historical trends, current conditions, expected future developments and other factors that we believe are appropriate under the circumstances.
 As you read this quarterly report, you should understand that these statements are not guarantees of performance or results.
-They involve known and unknown risks, uncertainties, and assumptions, including those described under the heading "Risk Factors" under Item 1A of Part I in our Annual Report on Form 10-K and under Item 1A of Part II of this Quarterly Report on Form 10-Q, could affect our actual financial results or results of operations and could cause actual results to differ materially from those in the forward-looking statements.
+They involve known and unknown risks, uncertainties, and assumptions, including those described under the heading "Risk Factors" under Item 1A of Part II of this Quarterly Report on Form 10-Q. Although we believe that these forward-looking statements are based upon reasonable assumptions, you should be aware that many factors, including those described under the heading "Risk Factors" under Item 1A of Part II in our Annual Report on Form 10-Q, could affect our actual financial results of operations and could cause actual results to differ materially from those in the forward-looking statements.